List of Kamen Rider Drive characters: Heart

-In his Roidmude form, Heart can strengthen himself via joy as his emotional catalyst and possesses heat absorption, the ability to adapt to opponents' power and strategies once he has fought them once, the ability to grow stronger over time, illusion casting, an ability called the Dead Zone (デッドゾーン, Deddo Zōn), which grants uncontrollable overwhelming combat capability and the ability to generate energy blasts, though it will cause him to explode over time and damage him.
-After Medic modifies him, he gains the ability to generate a Super Heavy Acceleration (超重加速, Chō Jūkasouku) field, which freezes everything within its vicinity, such as humans and Shinnosuke in his regular forms.
+In his Roidmude form, Heart can strengthen himself via joy as his emotional catalyst and possesses heat absorption capabilities, the ability to adapt to opponents' power and strategies once he has fought them once, the ability to grow stronger over time, illusion casting, and an ability called the Dead Zone (デッドゾーン, Deddo Zōn), which grants uncontrollable overwhelming combat capability and the ability to generate energy blasts, though it will cause him to explode over time and damage him.
+After Medic modifies him, he gains the ability to generate a Super Heavy Acceleration (超重加速, Chō Jūkasouku) field, which freezes everything within its vicinity, such as humans and the Kamen Riders in their basic forms.